runningcode/gradle-doctor/docs/configuration.md

        */
       GCWarningThreshold = 0.10f
       /**
-       * Print a warning to the console if we spend more than this amount of time with Dagger annoation processors.
+       * Print a warning to the console if we spend more than this amount of time with Dagger annotation processors.
        */
       daggerThreshold = 5000
       /**